Credit Card Processing Fees: What You Need to Know

 © CreditDonkey |

 How much are credit card processing fees?
-The average credit card processing fees are 1.5% - 2.9% for swiped transactions and 3.5% for online transactions (due to the higher risk of fraud).
+The average credit card processing fee is 1.5% - 2.9% for an in-person swiped transaction and 3.5% for an online transaction (due to higher fraud risk).

 Read on to learn what business owners should know about credit card processing fees, including some smart tips to reduce them.